MS3Inc/tavros-jenkins-libraries/README.md

 When commit is made to main
 Then
     Platform repo code is pulled
-    Next dev version is bumped
     Code is packaged
     Image is built
     Image is pushed to registry.$FQDN/$NAME:$VERSION and exists in internal nexus repo If helm release doesn't exist
         Helm release is created in test/$NAME/release.yaml
-    If commit changes
-        Helm release is updated with commit number Changes to platform repo are committed and pushed
+    Helm release is updated with last commit hash as annotation Changes to platform repo are committed and pushed Flux sees change and updates pod
 ```